borisrizov-zf/ssi-docu/docs/architecture/cx-3-2/2. Managed Identity Wallet/arc42/main.md

 implement and reason about.
-We are fully aware that this method is not 100% distributed as there is still a centralized body issuing the DNS records, but it will accelerate the development and adoption of SSI and MIW technologies, which will inevetably lead to the implementation of more complex did methods.
+We are fully aware that this method is not 100% distributed as there is still a centralized body issuing the DNS records, but it will accelerate the development and adoption of SSI and MIW technologies, which will lead to the implementation of more complex did methods.

 # Quality Requirements

 The work being done on the project has been focused on creating a base implementation of the Managed Identity Wallet Service.
-Thus some compromises have been met in order to progress with the development.
-Those points have been addressed in the [Risks and Technical Depts](#technical-debts) section in greater detail.
+The current state has compromised on some aspects to further progress the development.
+The [Risks and Technical Depts](#technical-debts) section addresses those points in greater detail.
 Nevertheless we've focused on Security and Deployability.

 The Managed Identity Wallet sticks to the following Quality Gate requirements where relevant and applicable: